Singapore’s New Fair Consideration Framework (FCF)

 - Companies seeking new Employment Pass (EP) applications must advertise the positions on a new jobs bank administered by the Singapore Workforce Development Agency (WDA).
 Each advertisement must be open to Singaporeans, and comply with the Tripartite Guidelines on Fair Employment Practices, and run for at least 14 calendar days.

-Additional scrutiny for companies which may have discriminatory HR practices
+Additional scrutiny for companies that may have discriminatory HR practices

 Such companies will be asked to provide information to MOM such as: